Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: November 1st

-The Eastern Athletic Trainers’ Association (EATA) proudly offers 11 scholarships, such as the Hartman Sports Medicine Scholarship, for $2,500 apiece.
-Outstanding members who are entering their sophomore or junior year in an accredited entry-level athletic training program in New England, New York, New Jersey, Delaware, or Pennsylvania could qualify.
-Intending to pursue sports medicine professions as one’s livelihood is mandatory.
-District 1 students could also earn the Carl Krein Scholarship.
+The Eastern Athletic Trainers’ Association offers 11 scholarships, such as the Hartman Sports Medicine Scholarship.
+Awards are $2,500 each.
+Eligible are outstanding members who are entering their sophomore or junior year in an accredited entry-level athletic training program in:

 Contact